chumingqian/Deploy_Yolov4_On_Ultra96_v2/README_eng.md

    2.3  After we startup the vitis ai, we can see that currently  it support the following deep learning frames:Pytorch、Tensorflow、Tensorflow 2 and Caffe .

-       In this repository the yolov4 network was trained by the DarkNet, the network file of the modle  is .cfg format, So we both convert the network file's format and weights's format.
+   In this repository the yolov4 network was trained by the DarkNet, the network file of the modle  is .cfg format.
+   So we both convert the network file's format and weights's format.
 Here provide the two ways which are convert the Darknet to  Tensorflow and Caffe.

    Then we quantize and compile the converted model, here  is the official  user  guide (https://china.xilinx.com/products/design-tools/vitis/vitis-ai.html), ug1414-vitis-ai.pdf.

    2.4 Darknet Convert to Tensorflow(conda activate Tensorflow) (For pynq-dpu1.2, generate the dpu_model.elf )